Corey Dickerson Player Props: Nationals vs. Cardinals

 Corey Dickerson At The Plate

-- Dickerson is hitting .273 with four doubles, two home runs and five walks.
+- Dickerson has four doubles, two home runs and five walks while batting .271.

-- In 65.2% of his games this season (15 of 23), Dickerson has picked up at least one hit, and in three of those games (13.0%) he recorded multiple hits.

-- He has gone deep in two of 23 games played this year, and in 2.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.